 2. Use realistic projections

-Investors want to know how profitable your business is and how you'll steer your business towards growth.
+Investors want to know how profitable your business is and how you’ll steer your business toward growth.
 You convey this via your financial projections.

 Understandably, it’s tricky to make accurate predictions of future revenue and expenses.
 But you can still estimate and present realistic numbers based on past data and adequate research.